xmartlabs/xl-blog/blogs/2022-03-21-superresolution.md

 ---
 title: From Low to High-Quality Image — Practical Application of Super-Resolution Algorithms
 date: 2022-03-22
+tags:
+  [
+    10 years Xmartlabs,
-tags: [10 years Xmartlabs, 10 lessons learned in tech industry, 10 years in tech industry]
+    10 lessons learned in tech industry,
+    10 years in tech industry,
+  ]
 author: lazaro
 category: machine-learning
 thumbnail: images/ml-superresolution/Superresolution-blog.jpg
 permalink: /machine-learning-super-resolution-algorithms/
 ---

 Nowadays, everyone is exposed to artificial intelligence (AI) in one way or another.
 [Computer vision](https://blog.xmartlabs.com/blog/computer-vision-techniques-for-body-detection/) is a popular application of AI through cellphones, video conference platforms, and video vigilance cameras, among other [use cases](https://blog.xmartlabs.com/blog/computer-vision-and-object-detection-use-case/).
 One fascinating problem to solve within the computer vision field is super-resolution (SR).

 There are two different approaches: the academic and the "practical" approach.
 The difference between them is time frames.
 Because academic work involves a lot of validation and later publishing of the algorithms, it can take several years.
 However, the industry can't wait that much time due to the constant change in its landscape.
 Practical applications of SR problems, need to make sense of academic data, pipelines and features transformation.